ManageIQ/manageiq-design/UX/ui-service/MyServices/design.md

 * The Service Names are links and will bring the user to a service details page.
 * Resources will be shown for legacy services when a VM, Network, or Storage resource exists.
 For Ansible services, the playbook name should appear for this column instead.
 * **Implementation Details:** Reference the Angular PatternFly Expandable List View Component.
-* **Research** Determine if the date should be called "Created" or "Ordered" in the list view.
+* **Research:** Determine if the date should be called "Created" or "Ordered" in the list view.

 ## List View - Expanded Row
 ![Image of Expanded List View.](img/Services-ExpandedListView.png)